 The Center has represented both Brandon and Leroy for years.
 In October 2018, the Innocence Inquiry Commission’s 8-member panel considered new evidence in Brandon and Leroy’s case.
 After a week-long hearing, the panel unanimously found there was sufficient evidence of innocence to merit judicial review and referred the case to the 3-judge panel to determine whether there is clear and convincing evidence of innocence.

 The Center will represent both men at the 3-judge hearing.
 We are confident that both men are innocent and hope they will be able to come home after more than 26 years of wrongful incarceration.
 The hearing was originally scheduled for October 28, 2019.
 However, when Dana Maybin could not be found just weeks before the start of the hearing, both parties agreed that it needed to be continued.
-The hearing is currently pending.
+The hearing is now scheduled for November 2021.